Tracy Profiler

 Capturing via Command Line

-./capture-release -o output_file_name.tracy
+./build/tools/profiler/bin/tracy-capture -o output_file_name.tracy

 Note

-The output of capture-release is quite compressible.
+The output of tracy-capture is quite compressible.
 For large profile files, it is recommended to compress them before transferring over the network.
 You can use the -z option with rsync, -C with scp, or standalone tools like gzip or zstd.

 Profiling Host Code